-Fall 2013 student health insurance coverage may be purchased from July 29 thru September 23, 2013.
+Fall 2014 student health insurance coverage may be purchased from about July 29 thru about the first month of the semester.
 Application must be completed and postmarked by the deadline.
-You may also go to www.HMSA.com/portal/student for more information or to apply online and pay by credit card ($10 online enrollment fee will apply).
+You may also go to www.HMSA.com/portal/student for more information or to apply online and pay by credit card ($10 online enrollment fee will apply-subject to change).

 General Information on UH Endorsed Insurance Plans